 Q: How do I know which printer is best for me?

 Buying a printer for your classroom is a simple way to print what you want, when you want, without having to answer to higher-ups or nosy colleagues.
 With so many printers on the market, finding the right one for your classroom is often easier said than done.
 With that said, the first step to finding the best color printer is identifying your personal printing needs.
 To get started, ask yourself a few key questions:

 How frequently do I need to print?
 Knowing just how much you plan on printing can help guide you towards a more efficient model that will suit your needs.

 Is color printing a priority?
-If you don’t plan on printing in color, a more affordable monochrome printer may do the job.
+If you don’t plan to print in color, a more affordable black and white printer may do the job.

 Do I need a scanner and copier?
 If you find yourself making plenty of copies or scanning documents, you may want an all-in-one device.